jagretz/planning-poker/agenda.md

 # Questions

-- Web app, phone app or Both?
+- [x] Web app, phone app or Both?
-- What is the timeline
-- What is our MVP
+  - Web platform
-- What technology or area do you want to focus on?
+- [] What technology or area do you want to focus on?
+  - Firebase for auth, persistence, etc
+  - react
+- [x] What is our MVP
+- What is the timeline.
+Refer to MVP